-ROBERT EDSEL, writer of the acclaimed book, The Monuments Men: Allied Heroes, Nazi Thieves and the Greatest Treasure Hunt in History, will kick off the lecture series on Jan.
+ROBERT EDSEL, writer of the acclaimed book, The Monuments Men: Allied Heroes, Nazi Thieves and the Greatest Treasure Hunt in History, opened the lecture series on Jan.
 22. Edsel’s book follows the efforts of a special Allied force – made up of art historians, curators and architects – with a mission of tracking and retrieving art, historic documents and other cultural treasures stolen by the Nazis during World War II.
-Actor and director George Clooney’s movie, The Monuments Men, is based on Edsel’s book and is scheduled to premiere on Feb.
-7.
+Actor and director George Clooney’s movie, The Monuments Men, is based on Edsel’s book and had its premiere on Feb.
+7, 2014.

 VINTON G. CERF, recognized as one of the “fathers of the Internet” and currently the vice

-president and chief Internet evangelist at Google, will speak on March 26.
+president and chief Internet evangelist at Google, spoke on March 26.

 Cerf has received such honors as the

 National Medal of Technology, the Turing Award and the Presidential Medal of Freedom for his role in the creation of the Internet.
 In his work at Google, Cerf identifies and promotes new technologies used to develop Internet-based products and services.

 manager of Data Center Services for Microsoft’s Global Foundation Services and a UT Dallas alumnus, spoke on Feb.
 26. He oversees all aspects of Microsoft’s global data center network, including the

 expansion of new data centers and the development of new standards in energy efficiency that have been adopted across the industry.
 Belady earned a master’s degree in international management studies at UT Dallas in 1990 and received the University’s Distinguished Alumni Award in 2010.